-Failure To Meet Requirements
+Failure To Meet Academic Persistence Requirements

-Academic Dismissal:
+Academic Dismissal

-Lakewood University reserves the right to dismiss students whose academic progress is substandard.
-Factors considered will include, but are not limited to, the number of failing grades, past academic performance, the number of withdrawn courses, and the probability of achieving good standing classification within a reasonable time frame.
-Students are subject to academic dismissal (without a review period) from the program for a full calendar year if their GPA falls below 1.0 or if they withdraw from the majority of courses attempted within the last 12 credit hours.
+Lakewood University reserves the right to dismiss students whose academic persistence is substandard.
+Factors considered will include, but are not limited to, the number of failing grades, past academic performance, the number of withdrawn courses, and the probability of achieving good persistence classification within a reasonable time frame.
+Students are subject to academic dismissal (without a review period) from the program for a full calendar year if their GPA falls below 1.0 or if they withdraw from the majority of courses (3) attempted in the last term.